Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 Right: Amber ring pendants.
 (Photo from the pageВсе о янтаре.

-According to our study, the Urheimat of the Slavs was in the immediate vicinity of the amber deposits on the shores of the Baltic Sea, and later some of the Slavic tribes were dwelling on its shores, so amber would be known to them and they had to have a common Slavic name for it, but its traces meanwhile were not found.
-Obviously, the Slavs appeared on the Baltic Sea shore after the split of the Slavonic Community.
-Acquainted with amber, Slavs obviously used for calling amber calque from Bulgar, not without reason that an expression "white-combustible stone" exists at Russians that for no other stone, except amber, will not work.
+According to our study, the Urheimat of the Slavs was near the amber deposits on the shores of the Baltic Sea, and later some of the Slavic tribes were dwelling on its shores, so amber would be known to them and they had to have a common Slavic name for it, but its traces meanwhile were not found.
+The Slavs appeared on the Baltic Sea shore after the split of the Slavonic Community.
+Acquainted with amber, Slavs used for calling amber calque from Bulgar, not without reason that an expression "white-combustible stone" exists at Russians that for no other stone, except amber, will not work.

 Export goods of Slavs could be wax and honey because they have long practiced beekeeping.
 Less confident we can talk about the furs, as ancient Slavs were more fisher as a hunter.
 Therefore, Slavs could have for the sale of fish.
 However, such a perishable commodity was not interesting for the nearest neighbors, being also abundant on fish resources, but to transport fish over long distances would need to use a preservative, which could be salt.

 Since ancient times, salt was the main preservative of key foods (meat, fish, cheese).
-This mineral is removed the man's dependence on the seasonal availability of food and made available to travel considerable distances.
-Salt is also multifunctional medicine for people and livestock.
+This mineral has removed the man's dependence on the seasonal availability of food and made it available to travel considerable distances.
+Salt is also a multifunctional medicine for people and livestock.
 It was involved in the technology.
-In particular, salt used as one of the key components in leatherworking.
-Similarly, in religious rituals in many cultures, salt is an important attribute that symbolizes friendship and incorruptible purity, because of what appeared in the funeral and wedding ceremonies (BOLTRYK Yu.V.
+In particular, salt is used as one of the key components in leatherworking.
+Similarly, in religious rituals in many cultures, salt is an important attribute that symbolizes friendship and incorruptible purity, because of what appears in the funeral and wedding ceremonies (BOLTRYK Yu.V.
 2014, 63-64).

 It is a common custom among the peoples of Eastern Europe to give a loaf of bread and salt shaker on it to the honored guests.
 But the very greeting of bread and salt, which is a calque of Chuv. çăkăr-tăvar, is common in the everyday life of the Slavs: